AVISIX/Discord-Crash-MP4-Generator/README.md

 This was a one time Project, it might not work after some time anymore.
 At the time of writing this (9th April 2021), it still works.

+Also apparently this ONLY works on people who have Hardware Acceleration Enabled in Discord.

 If you find a new or better way to Crash Discord, please make a Pull Request or Fork the Repository.

 ## Where is the .exe ?!?!?!